-- Additional Notes.
+Additional notes.
 Any extra notes to be added.

-- Eaten On.
+Eaten on.
 The dates the specific recipe was used.
 This field links to the

-- All Meals.
+All meals.
 Displays all the meals in the table, sorted from lowest to highest calorie count.

-- High Calorie Meals.
+High calorie meals.
 Displays all the meals that have over 380 calories.

-- High Protein Meals.
+High protein meals.
 Displays all meals that have a high protein content unified in one view.

-- Low Fat Meals.
-Displays ****all meals ****characterized by a low fat content.
+Low fat meals.
+Displays all meals characterized by a low fat content.

 This table helps you make sure all your muscles are getting worked properly.
 It breaks down workouts by muscle groups and helps keep track of each workout and its intensity.
 We don’t skip leg day here. 😉